loganchien/libcxx-scripts/README.md

     $ CROSS_COMPILING=arm ./scripts/compile-all.sh

+To build all libraries from scratch for ARM with libunwind, you can use:

+    $ CROSS_COMPILING=arm ENABLE_LIBUNWIND=1 ./scripts/compile-all.sh

 The compiled binaries is in the `out-arm` directories.
 You can copy them to your ARM testing device.
 Besides, you can run the libcxxabi unit test with